 Steward of The Colonial House Museum, located in the first period Memucan Hughes house, c.
-1730.
-Restored tavern room, common room and Gallery Exhibit Room on first floor.
+1730 has a restored tavern room, common room, and research/exhibit room on first floor.

 The mission of the Greater Cape May Historical Society is to collect, preserve, document, interpret and share the history of the greater Cape May area.

 The Greater Cape May Historical Society has a public private partnership with the City of Cape May for the support and operation of the Colonial House Museum.
 The Society will maintain the Colonial House along with its collection of paper documents and in doing so, provide a museum open to the public without bias and free of charge.
 The Society intends to make the paper collection available to the public on the internet.
 This partnership will provide the city with a designated area whereby visitors may obtain information and direction to other sites within the City and County to promote tourism.
 The Society seeks to have an ethical, open, and friendly group of volunteers to maintain the Society's mission and vision.

 The headquarters of this organization, incorporated in August, 1974, is the Colonial House Museum c 1730, located at 653½ Washington Street, Cape May, next to City Hall and behind the Blue Rose Inn.
 This museum was originally a tavern and the family house of Revolutionary War Patriot Memucan Hughes.
 The front room features a tavern room.
 Other rooms open to the public in this unsung survivor from Cape Island’s very beginning depict a colonial era cooking/eating room and bedroom.
 A room, added in the 1930’s, is a research/exhibit room.

 - Greater Cape May Historical Society is a 501(c3) Organization

 - The Society is a qualified organization of the New Jersey Cultural Trust

 - Member of the American Association of State and Local History StEPs - a Standards and Excellence Program for History Organizations.

 Acknowledgement of Support